 In a sense, yes, cats can understand dogs.
 However, it’s not the same way that they understand other cats.
 Cats use various ways to communicate with other cats, from yowling and hissing to meowing.
 Conversely, dogs use a completely different set of vocalizations and body language.
 While yowling in a cat may be equivalent to whining in a dog, it may take time observing your dog’s behaviors and how they associate with specific vocalizations for your cat to understand your dog.

 Some attempts at communication from a dog to a cat may be confusing for your cat.
 For example, dogs wag their tails when they are happy, but a rapidly wagging tail in cats can indicate aggression or stress.
 Your cat will have to learn how to recognize other cues in the situation to fully comprehend that a dog is attempting to show friendliness or playfulness and not aggression or stress.

 Can They Understand Each Other?

 When it comes to animals, vocalizations only make up a very small part of their communication techniques.
-Body language plays a huge role in how animals communicate with each other, so your dog and cat will quickly learn each other’s body language.
-Vocalizations often accompany specific body language, making both the body language and vocalizations easier to understand between species.
+Body language plays a huge role in how animals communicate with each other, so your dog and cat will need to quickly learn each other’s body language.
+Vocalizations often accompany specific body language, making both essential to understand communication between species.

 It may take time for your dog and cat to learn how to understand the language of the other, but in most multispecies homes, this language barrier is crossed quickly.
 While your dog or cat may not learn to speak to other animals in the other animal’s language, they will learn how to understand the signals presented to them and appropriately respond to those signals.